 Extending the lease

-As a general rule you will qualify if your original lease was for more than 21 years.
+Usually, you will be a qualifying tenant if your original lease was for more than 21 years.
 The freeholder will charge for extending the lease.
-The cost will vary based on the property.

 Charges for leasehold properties

 Use the Budget planner to check you’ll be able to afford service charges on top of your mortgage payments.

 If you own a leasehold property, you don’t own the land.

 This means you won’t be responsible for maintaining and running the building.
 The landlord will do this or appoint a managing agent to do so for them.

 However, the leaseholders share the costs of this by paying a service charge to the landlord.

 You might also be asked to pay into a sinking fund, to help cover any unexpected maintenance work needed in the future.

 Service charges vary from property to property and are to pay for things like maintaining communal gardens, electricity bills for communal areas, repair and maintenance of exterior walls, roofs and lifts.

 Make sure you’re aware of the service charges before you put in an offer on a property as it might affect whether you can afford to live there.